muhamed-fazlic/Evona/README.md

 After you set up connection strings, the next step you should do to properly work the entire application is:

 Inside Package Manager Console you should run 2 commands:
- *Make sure if you want to update EvonaTaskDbContext your default project should be: src/Infrastructure/Evona.Task.Persistence and for update and update EvonaTaskIdentityDbContext default project should be src/Infrastructure/Evona.Task.Identity
+ *Make sure if you want to update EvonaTaskDbContext your default project should be: src/Infrastructure/Evona.Task.Persistence and for update EvonaTaskIdentityDbContext default project should be: src/Infrastructure/Evona.Task.Identity

  update-database -context EvonaTaskDbContext
  update-database -context EvonaTaskIdentityDbContext